 Section 54 of the Modern Slavery Act 2015 - slavery and human trafficking statement

-Nord Anglia Education is a family of, currently, 66 premium international schools based in 29 countries around the world.
-Nord Anglia Education offers personalised, inspiring learning to more than 66,000 students between 2 and 18 years old.
-Nord Anglia Education employs around 13,500 employees globally most of whom are based at international schools.
-Staff are largely directly employed and are not in any category which is generally seen to be vulnerable to modern slavery, so our focus is to ensure there are policies and procedures in place for our contractors and suppliers.
+Nord Anglia Education is currently a family of 73 premium international schools, based in 30 countries around the world.
+We offer personalised, inspiring learning to more than 67,000 students between 2 and 18 years old.
+We have around 14,000 employees most of whom are based at our schools.
+Our staff are largely directly employed and are not in any category which is generally seen to be vulnerable to modern slavery, so our focus is to ensure there are policies and procedures in place for our contractors and suppliers.

-Nord Anglia Education Limited uses a number of suppliers both domestic and international to support operations and activities.
-These suppliers mostly supply services relating to marketing and recruitment, venues and events, IT delivery and support, our offices and premises, agency workers and consultants, training providers, academic materials, travel and professional services.
-We also procure a limited amount of goods in the form of office supplies, furniture, IT hardware and other materials used in our day to day operations.
+Nord Anglia Education Limited uses many suppliers both domestic and international to support our operations and activities.
+These suppliers mostly supply services to us relating to marketing and recruitment, venues and events, IT delivery and support, our offices and premises, agency workers and consultants, training providers, academic materials, travel, and professional services.
+We also procure a limited amount of goods in the form of office supplies, furniture, IT hardware and other materials used in our day-to-day operations.

 Policies and Processes

-▪ The appointment of a Global Procurement Director whose role includes ensuring that we use best practice in our procurement and supply chain management.
+- Appointed a Head of Operational Excellence whose role includes ensuring that we use best practice in our procurement and supply chain management.

-▪ Relevant due diligence checks with our suppliers and a requirement within our partnership agreements that our partners will comply with the Act and associated legislation.
+- Updated our NAE Supplier Due Diligence form to help ensure there is a requirement within our partnership agreements that our partners will comply with the Act and associated legislation.

 We also have a wider policy framework reflecting our approach to this issue, which are reflected in particular in the following internal policies:

-▪ Update relevant processes and policies, including an updated Procurement Policy, Procurement Guidance and a new Modern Slavery Policy.
+- Update relevant processes and policies, including an updated Procurement Policy, Procurement Guidance and a new Modern Slavery Policy.
 This will help ensure that modern slavery is addressed and, where appropriate, incorporating ethical trade, corporate social responsibility and human rights.

-▪ Ensuring that modern slavery is addressed throughout the procurement process by applying due diligence and risk checks that evaluate potential suppliers in relation to modern slavery before they enter the supply chain; we will blacklist suppliers found to be non-compliant.
+- Ensuring that modern slavery is addressed throughout the procurement process by applying enhanced due diligence and risk checks on significant contracts that evaluate potential suppliers in relation to modern slavery before they enter the supply chain; we will blacklist suppliers found to be non-compliant.

-▪ Provide training opportunities to staff on how to ensure we are addressing modern slavery in our supply chain.
+- Provide continued training opportunities to staff on how to ensure we are addressing modern slavery in our supply chain.
 For 2021 this will include specific procurement training on the updated Procurement Policy and Procurement Guidance which include details on modern slavery.

-This statement has been approved by the Board of Directors of Nord Anglia Education Limited and has been signed below by Andrew Fitzmaurice, a Director of Nord Anglia Education Limited.
+This statement has been approved by the Board of Directors of Nord Anglia Education Limited on 2 July 2021 and has been signed by Andrew Fitzmaurice, a Director on 2 July 2021.